Jimi Hendrix’s tuning

 A huge Hendrix fan, Stevie Ray Vaughan also liked to play in E flat tuning.
 But ‘SRV’ even took it further: he’s also gone for very thick strings (13-58 vs. standard 10-46), which helped him reach his beefy sound.

 When switching your guitar to a new tuning, you’re changing the force being applied by the strings on the neck.
-If you’re only going to occasionally switch from E standard tuning to E flat tuning, then that might be fine; but if you’re going to keep a tuning in the long run, then check that with a guitar tech who’ll let you know if your neck should be adjusted for that.
+If you’re only going to occasionally switch from E standard tuning to E flat tuning, then that might be fine; but if you’re looking to keep a new tuning in the long run, then check that with a guitar tech who’ll let you know if your neck should be adjusted for that.

 Jimmy Page’s tuning in the song Kashmir

 Jimmy Page is one of the top guitar players from the 70’s; he was sought after in London studios, known as one of the 10 best guitar players in the world, and founding member of one of the most known rock bands: Led Zeppelin.
 In Kashmir, one of the band’s most iconic songs, it is the guitar riff’s exotic power that give the song such an edge.